 Being a mom comes with loads of fun especially when you combine fun with all the different things you can do each season.
-Fall has just started here in the US and you can already feel the morning cool coming in bringing shivers to your children’s little bones.
+Fall has just started here in the Tennessee and you can already feel the morning cool coming in.
 But that doesn’t mean you have to bundle up and dream of summer all day.
-Grab your kids and stay busy with these 20 fun things to do with them this fall season.
+Grab your kids and stay busy with these 20+ fun things to do with them this fall season.

 1. Rake leaves into a big pile and jump in it.